Private equity in Italy: market and regulatory overview

 A public offering of private equity fund units does not require publication of a prospectus and prior approval by Consob if certain exceptions, including any of the following exemptions, apply:

-An offer addressed to qualified investors (see Question 12).
+An offer addressed to MiFID professional investors.

 An offer of units totalling less than EUR5 million, calculated over a period of 12 months.